Septuagint: Manuscripts

-The oldest manuscripts of the Septuagint include 2nd-century-BCE fragments of Leviticus and Deuteronomy (Rahlfs nos.
-801, 819, and 957) and 1st-century-BCE fragments of Genesis, Exodus, Leviticus, Numbers, Deuteronomy, and the Twelve Minor Prophets (Alfred Rahlfs nos.
+The oldest manuscripts of the Septuagint include 2nd-century BC fragments of Leviticus and Deuteronomy (Rahlfs nos.
+801, 819, and 957) and 1st-century BC fragments of Genesis, Exodus, Leviticus, Numbers, Deuteronomy, and the Twelve Minor Prophets (Alfred Rahlfs nos.
 802, 803, 805, 848, 942, and 943).
-Relatively-complete manuscripts of the Septuagint postdate the Hexaplar recension, and include the fourth-century-CE Codex Vaticanus and the fifth-century Codex Alexandrinus.
+Relatively-complete manuscripts of the Septuagint postdate the Hexaplar recension, and include the 4th-century AD Codex Vaticanus and the 5th-century Codex Alexandrinus.
 These are the oldest-surviving nearly-complete manuscripts of the Old Testament in any language; the oldest extant complete Hebrew texts date to about 600 years later, from the first half of the 10th century.
 The 4th-century Codex Sinaiticus also partially survives, with many Old Testament texts.
 The Jewish (and, later, Christian) revisions and recensions are largely responsible for the divergence of the codices.
 The Codex Marchalianus is another notable manuscript.

 Differences from the Vulgate and the Masoretic Text

 The text of the Septuagint is generally close to that of the Masoretes and Vulgate.
 Genesis 4:1–6 is identical in the Septuagint, Vulgate and the Masoretic Text, and Genesis 4:8 to the end of the chapter is the same.
 There is only one noticeable difference in that chapter, at 4:7:

 The differences between the Septuagint and the MT fall into four categories: